loot/loot/CONTRIBUTING.md

 2. If your language only has an unofficial translation, add a `#define <Language>Exists` block for it near the top of the script, like it has been done for Korean and Simplified Chinese.
 3. Add your language to the `[Languages]` section.

-   The `Name` value should be the POSIX locale code for your language.
+   The `Name` value should be the [POSIX locale code](https://www.gnu.org/software/gettext/manual/html_node/Locale-Names.html) for your language.

-   The `MessagesFile` value should be `compiler:Languages\<translation file>,resources/l10n/<language>/LC_MESSAGES/installer.islu`, where `<translation file>` is the filename of the Inno Setup translation that you checked exists and `<language>` is your language's POSIX locale code.
+   The `MessagesFile` value should be `compiler:Languages\<translation file>,resources/l10n/<locale>/LC_MESSAGES/installer.islu`, where `<translation file>` is the filename of the Inno Setup translation that you checked exists and `<locale>` is your language's POSIX locale code.

    If your language only has an unofficial translation, wrap its line in `#ifdef` and `#endif` lines, again like it has been done for Korean and Simplified Chinese.
 5. Save your changes.

+To create the `installer.islu` translation file for your language, copy `resources/l10n/en/LC_MESSAGES/installer.islu` to `resources/l10n/<locale>/LC_MESSAGES/installer.islu`, where `<locale>` is the POSIX locale code for your language.

 If your language's Inno Setup translation is unofficial, also do the following: